UzmaSayyeda/Climate-Analysis-with-SQLAlchemy-and-Flask/README.md

     - Return a JSON list of temperature observations for the previous year.
 5. `/api/v1.0/<start> and /api/v1.0/<start>/<end>`
     - Return a JSON list of the minimum temperature, the average temperature, and the maximum temperature for a specified start or start-end range.
-    - For a specified start, calculate TMIN, TAVG, and TMAX for all the dates greater than or equal to the start date.
+    - For a specified start, calculate `TMIN`, `TAVG`, and `TMAX` for all the dates greater than or equal to the start date.
-    - For a specified start date and end date, calculate TMIN, TAVG, and TMAX for the dates from the start date to the end date, inclusive.
+    - For a specified start date and end date, calculate `TMIN`, `TAVG`, and `TMAX` for the dates from the start date to the end date, inclusive.

 ### Hints
 - Join the station and measurement tables for some of the queries.
-- Use the Flask jsonify function to convert your API data to a valid JSON response object.
+- Use the Flask `jsonify` function to convert your API data to a valid JSON response object.